1npo/frigate/docs/rulebook.md

 *Debuffs are TBD and will be worked out through trial and error during development.*

 *Add description or table of debuffs here once determined.*

+## Chances

+These are the chances for each dice type to appear for purchase in the shop:

+- D4 - 35%
+- D6 - 45%
+- D8 - 15%
+- D10 - 5%